SWandrey45/phorest-techtest-Stacy-Wandrey/README.md

 ## Deploy code / give instructions on how to set up environments
 You should see the app deployed here:

+##
+curl request was bogus.
 Sending user input (which can contain unknown characters), POST is more robust and secure than GET.

-##
-curl request was bogus

 ## A place to grow and improve the lives of others
 Thank you very much for the opportunity to inteview and create this tech test!
 I hope it shows you what I am capable of and my passion for software engineering.
 I am happy to answer any questions about